bsugg/Project2/Template.md

 defined as any article that is shared at least 1,400 times.

 The provided predictor variables have a wide range of characteristics they represent.
-A listing of some of the primary variables this analysis will focus on, including the thought process behind their selection:
+A listing of some of the primary variables to consider in this analysis:

   - `n_tokens_title` - number of words in the title
       - Are short titles more catchy to the reader?